graciellehigino/ms_stop_stacking_sdms/manuscript.md

 Habitat suitability models are built over five steps: conceptualization, data sampling, calibration, evaluation and prediction [@Guisan2017HabSui].
-The conceptualization is related to the core ideas of niche, as illustrated in +@fig:bam, but also to the main goals of the investigation.
+The conceptualization is related to the core ideas of niche, as illustrated in
+@fig:bam, but also to the main goals of the investigation.
 What processes are important to the patterns we a dealing with, what is the frequency in which they repeat in space (determining the grain and extent of the environmental variables) and what are the direct and indirect predictors are examples of